Anti-concentration and honest, adaptive confidence bands: Coupling inequalities for suprema of empirical and related processes

-\section{Coupling Inequalities for Suprema of Empirical and Related Processes}
+\section{Coupling inequalities for suprema of empirical and related processes}

-The purpose of this section is to provide two new coupling inequalities based on Slepian-Stein methods that are useful for the analysis of uniform confidence bands.
-The first inequality is concerned with suprema of empirical processes and is a direct corollary of Theorem 2.1 in \cite{CCK2012}.
-The second inequality is concerned with suprema of Gaussian multiplier processes and will be obtained from a Gaussian comparison theorem derived in \cite{CCK2012b}.
+The purpose of this section is to provide two coupling inequalities based on Slepian--Stein methods that are useful for the analysis of uniform confidence bands.
+The first inequality is concerned with suprema of empirical processes and is proven in Corollary~2.2 in \cite {CCK2012}.
+The second inequality is new, is concerned with suprema of Gaussian multiplier processes, and will be obtained from a Gaussian comparison theorem derived in \cite{CCK2012b}.

-Let $X_1,\dots,X_n$ be i.i.d. random variables taking values in a measurable space $(S,\mathcal{S})$.
-Let $\mG$ be a pointwise-measurable VC$(b,a,v)$ type function class for some $b>0$, $a\geq e$, and $v\geq 1$ (the definition of VC type classes is given in Section \ref{sec: analysis under high level conditions}).
-Let $\sigma^2 > 0$ be any constant such that $\sup_{g\in\mG}\Ep[g(X_1)^2]\leq\sigma^2\leq b^2$.
+Let $X_1,\ldots,X_n$ be i.i.d. random variables taking values in a measurable space $(S,\mathcal{S})$.
+Let $\mathcal{G}$ be a pointwise-measurable VC$(b,a,v)$ type function class for some $b>0$, $a\geq e$, and $v\geq1$ (the definition of VC type classes is given in Section~\ref{secanalysisunderhighlevelconditions}).
+Let $\sigma^2 > 0$ be any constant such that $\sup_{g\in\mathcal{G}}\Ep [g(X_1)^2]\leq\sigma^2\leq b^2$.
 Define the empirical process

 and let